-English comedian, actor, TV host, writer and radio DJ Russell Brand was, until very recently, infamous for his bad behaviour and disrespectful attitudes.
-But after decades of addiction took their toll Russell was brought to an all-time low.
-Following years of recovery, he has now embraced Jesus Christ and his message of love, peace and joy.,
+English comedian, actor, TV host, writer and radio DJ Russell Brand was, until very recently, infamous for his bad behaviour and disrespectful attitudes, especially to all things religious.
+But after decades of addiction took their toll, Russell was brought to an all-time low.
+Following years of recovery, he says that he is now ’embracing’ Jesus Christ and his message of love, peace and joy.

 Russell started his public career as a stand-up comedian, but he first came to the public eye in 2004 as the host of TV show Big Brother’s Big Mouth.
 From there he had prominent roles in a number of movies including St Trinians (2007), Forgetting Sarah Marshall (2008), and Arthur (2013).
 He also provided the voice of Doctor Nefario in the animated Despicable Me movies.

 Russell is no stranger to controversy.
 In 2010, as the husband of pop singer Katy Perry, he was arrested for hitting a paparazzi who was blocking them from catching their flight.
 In 2012 he was in trouble for breaking a paparazzi’s iPhone, and in 2013 Brand was ejected from the GQ awards after joking about Hugo Boss and their alleged historic links with the Nazis.
 Following a string of other controversial episodes he became known as very much a ‘bad boy’ to be avoided.
 But it looks as though this kind of controversy is more behind him now.